LafColITS/moodle-local_course_template/README.md

 You should consider overriding Moodle's default block settings in config.php: `$CFG->defaultblocks_override = '';`.
 Otherwise you will get two sets of blocks on course creation.
 Manually configure the blocks in the template course instead.

+### Default template

+You may specify a default template course in the "Default template course shortname" setting.
+If there is a course with that shortname, it will be used as the template for any course which matches the termcode regex but does _not_ match with a specific template.

+Let's say you  have termcode regex `/[A-Za-z0-9\.\-]+-([A-Z])-\d+/`, where the extracted substring is a department code.
+Then let's say you have the following template courses (shortnames):

+- Template-BIO
+- Template-HIS
+- Template-MTH

+These template courses will be used for Biology (BIO), History (HIS), and Math (MTH) courses respectively.
+Let's say you don't have specific templates for the other departments (POL, SCI, ENG, EPI, etc.), but you do want them to be based on a generalized template.
+You can create a fourth template course, and give it a shortname that matches the "Default template course shortname" setting value (eg `default-template`).
+Then, any course which matches the regex -- that is, any course from which a termcode is successfully extracted -- will be based on the default template course if it does not match a specific template.

+So, the course with idnumber `intro-BIO-201910` will still use `Template-BIO`, but the course with idnumber `shakespeare-sem-ENG-201920` will use `default-template`.
+A course with idnumber `study-abroad-201950` will not use any template.

 ### Sample regular expressions

 The basic use case above, `/[0-9]+\.([0-9]+)/`, would return `YYYYYY` from the following idnumbers: